timLoewel/zmk-keyboard-config/Readme.md

 To edit the keyboard, edit the ./config/cradio.keymap

 With each push to the repository a new firmware is built via the .github workflow.
 Then attach one halve to the computer via usb.
 Set it into usb mode by [double click on the reset button](https://zmk.dev/docs/user-setup#flashing-uf2-files).
+Copy the right firmeware to each halve.
+It does not have to be renamed.
+When the file is copied, the usb-drive automatically disconnects and the firmware is enabled.

 ## General Thoughts
 All keys in this document are named by the default qwerty character on the key.